-A spirit drink (also called whiskey) produced by fermentation and distillation from various grains such as barley, rye, corn or wheat.
-There are countless types with partly very different production processes.
-What they all have in common is that they are aged in wooden barrels for many years, using different types and sizes of wood.
+Term (also whiskey) for a spirit obtained from fermented grain mash and matured in wooden barrels.
+The country of origin is Scotland or Ireland.
+The name, first mentioned in 1736, is derived from the Scottish Gaelic "uisge beatha", or from the Irish "uisce beatha", meaning "water of life".
+Whisky is made from different types of grain such as barley (is always included), rye, corn or wheat through fermentation and distillation.
+There are many types made from different grains/blends and different production processes.
+A bourbon, for example, is made from at least 51% corn, with almost all the major bourbon distilleries located in Kentucky or Tennessee.
+What they all have in common is years of ageing in wooden barrels, using different types and sizes of wood.
 US products mature almost exclusively in new, toasted barrels made of American white oak.
-European products with a dark colour often mature in barrels in which sherry or port wine was previously stored.
-For light whiskies, used American casks are used.
-Whisky is an extremely popular ingredient in many cocktails, including Manhattan.
+European products with a dark colour are often matured in casks in which sherry or port wine was previously stored.
+Used American casks are used for light-coloured whiskies.
+Whisky is a popular ingredient in many cocktails, including Manhattan.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten